TheoreticalEcology/s-jSDM/README.md

 devtools::install_github("https://github.com/TheoreticalEcology/s-jSDM", subdir = "sjSDM")
 ```

 Depencies for the package can be installed before or after installing the package.
 Detailed explanations of the dependencies are provided in vignette("Dependencies", package = "sjSDM"), source code [here](https://github.com/TheoreticalEcology/s-jSDM/blob/master/sjSDM/vignettes/Dependencies.Rmd).
-Very briefly, If you have conda installed, the dependencies can be automatically installed from within R:
+Very briefly,  the dependencies can be automatically installed from within R:

 ```{r}
 sjSDM::install_sjSDM(version = "gpu") # or